 Robbie Rogers Makes History as First Active Openly Gay MLS Player

-May 27, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+May 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 International soccer star Robbie Rogers made history on Sunday night as the first openly gay man to participate in a U.S. professional team sports league after he was substituted in for the Los Angeles Galaxy.